JDecunha/MicroTrackGenerator/README.md

 The seeding strategy is informed by a particular conversation on the Geant4 forums (https://geant4-forum.web.cern.ch/t/different-random-seeds-but-same-results/324/6).
 Sergio Losilla indicates that for a multithreaded application, a single seed can be used to uniquely seed the random number generators for each thread.
 I have performed some rudimentary verifications that this is the case and have observed that from a single seed on each thread unique tracks are generated.

-Assuming an appropriately recent version of the Geant4 toolkit is compiled against the MIMXMAX random number generator will be used by default.
+Assuming an appropriately recent version of the Geant4 toolkit is compiled against, the MIMXMAX random number generator will be used by default.
 The MIXMAX generator is favored because a series of sequential random seeds can still yield uncorrelated random number generators.

 ### Output File Structure

 The output file struture is depicted in Figure 2.
 Each thread the software is run on generates a unique .root file.
-The file contains a series of headers describing properties of the primary particle and the simulation geometry.
+The file contains a series of headers describing properties of the primary particle and the simulation geometry along with TTrees encoding track information.

 <p align="center">
 <img src="/docs/TrackFileFig.jpg" width="550">